berislavlopac/pyotr/docs/server.md

 The value of `spec` is either a Python dictionary of the OpenAPI spec, or an `openapi-core` `Spec` object.
 There is a helper class method which will load the spec provided a path in a specification file:

-    app = Application.from_file('path/to/spec.yaml')
+    app = Application.from_file('myserver/spec.yaml')

 Optionally, a module containing endpoint functions (see below) can be added as a keyword argument.
-It can be specified as the dot-separated path to the module location; in the above example, it might be the file `path/to/endpoints.py` or the directory `path/to/endpoints/`.
+It can be specified as the dot-separated path to the module location; in the above example, it might be the file `myserver/endpoints.py` or the directory `myserver/endpoints/`.
 Alternatively, `module` can be the actual imported module:

-    from path.to import endpoints
+    from myserver import endpoints
     app = Application(api_spec, module=endpoints)

 The `Application` constructor also accepts the following keyword arguments:

-* `validate_responses`: Boolean (defaults to `True`) If `True`, each response will be validated agains the spec before being sent back to the caller.
+* `validate_responses`: Boolean (defaults to `True`) If `True`, each response will be validated against the spec before being sent back to the caller.
 * `enforce_case`: Boolean (defaults to `True`).
 If `true`, the `operationId` values will be normalized to snake case when setting endpoint functions.
 For example, `operationId` `fooBar` will expect the function named `foo_bar`.